Authentication Error Occurred? Here Are 10 Proven Fixes

 There are times when users get an authentication error while they connect to a Wifi network.
 The problem is mostly found in Android whenever a device tries to establish a connection to Wifi.
 If your device is also experiencing an authentication problem Wifi, then don’t worry.
 It can easily be resolved.
 In this post, we will make you familiar with the root cause for the Samsung Wifi problem and how you can resolve whenever authentication error occurred on your device.

-Part 1: Any idea about Wi-Fi authentication problem?
+Part 1: Any idea about the Wi-Fi authentication problem?

 Wi-Fi authentication has to be done every time you wish to connect to a Wi-Fi network over your smartphone or laptop.
 To authenticate yourself and connect to the protected Wi-Fi network, you need to have the password of it.
 But if after you’re putting in the correct password and still experiencing the wifi authentication problem.
 Here’s what you need to know.